Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 The breed also comes in multiple coat varieties, including smooth coat (short hair), long-haired, and wire-haired.

-The Dachshund’s personality is fun, excitable, and vivacious.
-Smart and aware, the breed has a big bark on par with dogs much larger in size.
+The Dachshund’s personality is fun, excitable, and energetic.
+Intelligent and aware, the breed has a big bark on par with dogs much larger in size.

-Interestingly, the German name Dachshund translates to “badger dog,” a fitting moniker for a breed that was created to hunt badgers and other small creatures.
+Interestingly, the German name Dachshund translates to “badger dog,” a fitting moniker for a breed created to hunt badgers and other small creatures.

-Another pup on this guide to German dog breeds is the Doberman Pinscher, a large, strong dog that can reach up to 100 pounds.
+Another pup on this guide to German dog breeds is the Doberman Pinscher, a large, muscular dog that can reach up to 100 pounds.

 Dobermans are tall and sleek, with a smooth coat of fur that can be rust, black, fawn, red, or blue.